 Oova is offering the CoFertility community 10% off using code COFERTILITY10.
 Check out the link below to score this deal!

 Combine super-granular hormone testing with a user-friendly app, and you’ve got the Pearl Fertility ovulation test—one of the best out there.
-Pearl is not your typical smiley face/blurred line ovulation predictor kit.
-It includes 15 strips to measure your hormones for early prediction of your fertile window, and its app allows you to upload photos of your strips for extra precise reading.
+Pearl’s ovulation kit includes 15 strips to measure your hormones for early prediction of your fertile window, and its app allows you to upload photos of your strips for extra precise reading.

 The kicker?
 You can score 10% off by using code COFERTILITY10 at checkout.
-And, depending on how long you’ve been trying to conceive and how many ovulation predictor kits you’ve taken, you know that 10% off can go a looooong way.
 Until Costco starts selling OPKs in bulk, we’ll be here, accurately checking our ovulation, while getting a solid 10% off. #winning!

 What makes it unique